aries-strato/strato-aws-examples/README.md

 ## Welcome!
-This repository aims to examplify and document some of the common AWS use cases stratoscale supports, as well as helping you get started with aws tooling against Stratoscale Symphony.
+This repository aims to examplify and document some of the common AWS use cases Stratoscale supports, as well as helping you get started with aws tooling against Stratoscale Symphony.

 ## General Information
 Currently supported service apis include: